 Some employees might not be able to catch a bus or a train to your new location, so you’ll need to check whether or not they will be able to use a carpool or drive themselves.
 Not everybody has access to a working car or even has a driver’s license, so you need to listen to the needs of your employees when considering an office expansion.
 A carpool normally solves any problems, so see if this is possible or look at alternative locations.

-- Utilities and Furnishings
+- Furnishing and Design

-- Moving Step 1 – Ensure all Physical Documents are Safe
+- Ensure all Physical Documents are Safe

 When you have decided on a new location and you are starting to pack up, make sure that all your physical documentation is kept safe and together during the move.
 Nothing is more painstaking than having to sort out piles and piles of documents that have been misplaced or organised incorrectly.
 The truth of the matter may be that you haven’t sorted through those documents in months, so by organising them correctly you will be able to gain a good understanding of what needs to go with you to the new building and what can be left behind or destroyed.